Baltimore in Fairfield County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Liberty Union VFW Post 3761 Veterans Memorial (approx. 0.3 miles away); The History of Thurston (approx. 3.3 miles away); Deep Cut at the Licking Summit / Millersport and the Ohio-Erie Canal Millersport World War II Memorial (approx. 5.4 miles away); Floral Hills All American Veterans Memorial (approx. 5½ miles away); Junction of the Ohio Erie and Lancaster Lateral Canals (approx. 6 miles away); Carroll War Memorials (approx. 6 miles away); Bessie Benson Memorial Park History (approx. 6.1 miles away).

 Categories. • Industry & Commerce • Man-Made Features • Notable Places • Settlements & Settlers • Waterways & Vessels •

 More.
 Search the internet for The Ohio & Erie Canal and the "Twin Cities" / The Ohio & Erie Canal and the Dry Dock Lock.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 10, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,434 times since then and 31 times this year.
+This page has been viewed 1,439 times since then.
 Photos: 1, 2, 3. submitted on October 10, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.